 Municipality to leave the space we had called home.

-point in Arabic, and there throughout the years we have built an
+encounter or meeting point in Arabic, and there throughout the years we

-encounter to generate knowledge, ask questions and intercultural
+have built an encounter to generate knowledge, ask questions and

-dialogue between Jewish and Arab communities sharing the Naqab-Negev.
+intercultural dialogue between Jewish and Arab communities sharing the

-Uniquely in the South, the Multaqa was the only place where lectures,
+Naqab-Negev.
+Uniquely in the South, the Multaqa was the only place

-film screenings and critical debates took place, all enabling the local
+where lectures, film screenings and critical debates took place, all

-in finding common solutions to different obstacles endured mainly by
+society that engages in finding common solutions to different obstacles

 Sadly, we are at a point where we must say goodbye to the physical